Teaching Resources

 Workshops

-Offered exclusively to IntroSems instructors, these workshops are designed to address the specific needs of IntroSems faculty, and feature topics such as designing inclusive courses, planning active learning activities, navigating unexpected classroom conversations, and providing coaching through feedback.
+Offered exclusively to IntroSems instructors, these workshops are designed to address the specific needs of IntroSems faculty, and feature topics such as designing inclusive courses, planning active learning activities, and navigating unexpected classroom conversations or student concerns.

 Academic Technology Support

 A specialist in academic technology is available to work with IntroSems faculty on a wide range of projects, including designing interactive on-line discussion forums to implementing video annotation software to creating digital projects, such as podcasts and web pages.
-Examples of IntroSems projects that have incorporated innovative uses of technology may be found at the IntroSems Student Project Gallery.
 For more information about developing instructional technology tools, contact Hollie Fortkamp at hollief@stanford.edu.